Phonicmas/BiotechExpansionWarhammer40k/README.md

 ## Suggestions
 https://forms.gle/5YpXFs7UgMokhvYa7

-## Future Things?:
+## Future Things?
+(Not ordered)
-1. Make more trees for the different psychic disciplines or for different psychic tiers?
+1. Make more trees for the different psychic disciplines and god specific paths?
 2. Phariah genes (blanks)?
 3. Event? (big baddie coming to hurt you)
 4. Different tiers of psychic potential